spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 A series of experiments took place in Google Colab, where all notebooks run, utilising for BERT GPU, due to its heavy architecture.
 As Devlin proposed for finetuning tasks, we experiment for each data's subset with batch size: {16,32} and a small number of epochs: 3 (GPU constraint).

+### Key Points:
+- **BertForSequenceClassification** was choosed as architecture (model:'bert-base-uncased'), comprised from BERT and on top a trainable classification layer.
+- **Pytorch Dataset & Dataloader** made the process of manipulating data to feed them into the model smooth.
+- **BCEWithLogitsLoss** utilised as loss function, well-suited for multilabel problems, as it calculates the loss for each label independently.
+-